 The next step is cooking frozen peas.
-Boil for 2 minutes and then drain and plunge into cold water.
+Boil the peas in water for 2 minutes and then drain and plunge into cold water.
 This will make sure they keep their vibrant colour.

 Chop some Chorizo into small cubes and fry in a pan for 2 or 3 minutes until coloured and crisp.
 Remove the chorizo with a slotted spoon and drain on kitchen paper.

-Serve over the peas and sprinkle over the Chorizo cubes.
+Serve the scallops on the peas and sprinkle over the chorizo cubes.
 Drizzle over some truffle oil too if you like.
 Serve immediately with some crusty bread.

 Scallops on peas with Chorizo....what could be better?